bentoml/Yatai/docs/source/installation/migration.rst

 7. Install yatai-deployment
 """""""""""""""""""""""""""

-Read this documentation to install yatai-deployment: `Installing yatai-deployment <yatai_deployment.html>`_
+Read this documentation to install yatai-deployment: :ref:`Installing yatai-deployment <yatai-deployment-installation-steps>`

 .. note:: You need to skip the installation of docker-registry.